 The diversion program's policy manual states that the group facilitators must participate in at least two continuing education seminars in substance abuse, mental health, or group therapy every two years, and should provide verification of their participation to the diversion program.
 However, 11 of the 13 group facilitators' files did not contain any verification of continuing education.
-After we brought this to The program does not regularly confirm that group facilitators maintain active licenses or certifications.

-their attention, program management obtained documentation from the group facilitators indicating that each had fulfilled the continuing education requirements.
+After we brought this to their attention, program management obtained documentation from the group facilitators indicating that each had fulfilled the continuing education requirements.
 Nevertheless, the deficiency in documentation at the time of our review indicates that the program is not ensuring that facilitators are meeting these requirements.